wdelfuego/nova-calendar/README.md

 ### Chainable customization methods
 All of these methods return the `Event` itself so you can chain them in the `customizeEvent` method:
 - `hideTime()` hides start and (if available) end times in the calendar view.
-- `displayTime()` enables the display of start and end times
+- `displayTime()` enables the display of start and end times.
-- `withName(string $v)` updates the name of the event
+- `withName(string $v)` updates the name of the event.
-- `withStart(DateTimeInterface $v)` updates the date and start time of the event (it will be displayed on the calendar accordingly)
+- `withStart(DateTimeInterface $v)` updates the date and start time of the event (it will be displayed on the calendar accordingly).
 - `withEnd(DateTimeInterface $v)` updates the end time of the event. **Note**: if you supply an `end` timestamp, its date value is completely ignored by this package for now.
 All events are assumed to be single day events.
 Its time value will be used as the event's end time.
-- `withNotes(string $v)` updates the notes displayed below the name and, if enabled, the time info of the event
+- `withNotes(string $v)` updates the notes displayed below the name and, if enabled, the time info of the event.
 - `addBadge(string $v)` adds a badge to the event's upper right corner.
 You can simply set letters, short strings or emoji.
 The use of 'X' as a badge isn't recommended because it could be mistaken for a close button.
 - `addBadges(string ...$v)` adds 1 or more badges with one call.
 This method doesn't expect an array but an argument for each badge you want to add.
 - `removeBadge(string $v)` and `removeBadges(string ...$v)` do the same but they remove rather than add badges.
-- `withStyle(string $v)` to set the CSS style applied to the div of this specific event (see 'Adding custom event styles' below)
+- `withStyle(string $v)` to set the CSS style applied to the div of this specific event (see 'Adding custom event styles' below).

 ### Non-chainable customization methods
 Corresponding methods are available in non-chainable form, if you prefer to work with those.